bodo-ai/Bodo/docs/docs/release_notes/October_2023.md

   `ABS`, `LAG`, and `MATCH_NUMBER`.
 - Allow a BodoSQL Snowflake Catalog to be created from a connection string using `bodosql.SnowflakeCatalog.from_conn_str`.
 - Support `ANY_VALUE` on array data

+### 2023.10.1 New Features and Improvements

+- Fix critical runtime bugs in vectorized execution mode.
+- BodoSQL generated plans have been further optimized to reduce runtime and memory usage.
+- Better compile time evaluation for datetime operations inside the planner.
+- Major version upgrades
+  - Upgrade Python to 3.11
+  - Upgrade Numba to 0.57
+  - Upgrade Calcite to 1.31
+  - Upgrade Iceberg to 1.3.1
+  - Upgrade Pandas to 1.5